 To honor one of the many intricate traditions of Japanese matcha ceremonies practiced for centuries, consider preparing your matcha using traditional Japanese teaware, which includes a ceremonial bowl (called a “chawan”), bamboo whisk (“chasen”), and ladle or scoop ("chashak") for measuring and transferring the powder into the water.
 These objects hark back to the earliest days of tea ceremonies held across Japan, offering a time-tested way to connect with one another and oneself.

-For the perfect cup of green tea in whichever form you choose, explore Tea Forté’s green tea blends and enjoy the ritual of matcha or sencha in the comfort of home.
+For the perfect cup of green tea in whichever form you choose, explore all of Tea Forté’s green tea blends.